pulibrary/pulibrary.github.io/_posts/2023-03-29-accessible-mermaid.md

 Every mermaid chart in github markdown should have the following:

 * An accessible name, provided by a `title` in the front matter or some other way.
-* A detailed text description, either outside the chart, or within it and identified by the `accDescription` keyword.
+* A detailed text description, either outside the chart, or within it and identified by the `accDescr` keyword.
 * No `theme` specified in the `%%{init}%%` block (otherwise, the chart may be unreadable in dark mode).
 * If `themeVariables` are specified in the `%%{init}%%` block, ensure the results have sufficient contrast when dark mode is turned off or on.
 * If you include multiple mermaid charts in the same page, confirm that they are integrated